 A routine newborn screening test mandated by the Illinois Department of Public Health revealed devastating information: Nico had Krabbe disease, a neurological, inherited disorder that progressively destroys brain and nervous system nerve cells.
 Symptoms of Krabbe disease typically before six months of age and can be devastating to a child and family.

 In 2007 Senator Dale Righter (R-Mattoon) and Rep. Joanne Osmond (R-Antioch) introduced and passed legislation that required the State to screen for Krabbe.
-For years, Lurie Children’s geneticist, Barbara Burton, MD, Genetics, Birth Defects & Metabolism, advocated and worked with State legislators to include Krabbe disease in Illinois newborn screening.
+For years, Lurie Children’s geneticist, Barbara Burton, MD, Genetics, Genomics and Metabolism, advocated and worked with State legislators to include Krabbe disease in Illinois newborn screening.
 Krabbe began to be included in Illinois screening in 2017.

 Illinois is one of only nine states to test for Krabbe disease in newborn screening tests along with other certain genetic, metabolic and congenital disorders.
 Through a simple heel prick, health officials in Illinois test newborns for more than 40 disorders helping to diagnose infants early for proper medical interventions and treatments.
 The testing can have life-saving results.

 “Our reaction to the news was gut wrenching,” Jenna shared.
 “At first, we were in shock hoping that it was a fluke or .
 Then, we grieved in a sense that we will more than likely not get to see our boy grow up and he will have to work extra hard just to have a fighting chance at life.
 We were terrified and depressed because the reality finally hit us that this is real, and we either need to get out of this rut and be strong for Nico or take this laying down.
 My mom kept telling me, ‘If Nico didn’t want to fight, he wouldn’t.
 We fight, too.’”